Snowdon Horseshoe Hike Guide | Snowdonia National Park

 Where to park for the Snowdon Horseshoe

-Outside of these dates if you are lucky enough to secure a space, it will cost £10 for the day.
+There are around 30 spaces.
+During summer and school holidays, parking is pre-book only and costs £25 per day.
+Outside of peak times, if you are lucky enough to get a space, it costs £10 for the day.

-If the car park is full and your planning on tackling this hike early, the next best option would be to park a the pay and display layby’s next to the Pen Y Gwryd Hotel.
-Parking here costs £4 all day (coins only) and will add an additional 2.5km to the hike.
+AIf the car park is full and your planning on tackling this hike early, the next best option would be to park a the pay and display layby’s next to the Pen Y Gwryd Hotel.
+This costs around £4 for up to 6 hours or £8 for the full day (coins only) and will add an additional 2.5km to the hike.

 If you’re not planning on setting off early I would park in the nearby villages of Llanberis or Nant Peris and catch the Snowdon Sherpa bus up to the Pen-y-Pass car park.